what is a search query and how to make it work?

 Understanding Search Queries: The Gateway to Information

-In the digital age, search queries are the keys that unlock vast troves of information available on the internet.
-A search query is essentially a phrase or a combination of keywords that users enter into a search engine to find specific information, products, services, or websites.
-It represents the user’s needs or questions and guides the search engine on what results to display.
+In today’s digital world, search queries act as keys — unlocking the vast libraries of information stored across the internet.
+A search query is simply a phrase or a set of keywords that users type into a search engine to find what they need — whether it’s information, products, services, or specific websites.
+In essence, it reflects the user’s intent and helps the search engine decide which results to show.

 Types of Search Queries